Skip to main content

 • Each script gets a public/private key pair

-No more piracy headaches.
-No more maintaining auth servers.
+No piracy headaches.
+No auth servers to maintain.

-Cereal is built by developers who know the pain of weak typing, config chaos, and giant JSON files.
+Cereal is built by developers who know the pain of weak typing and config chaos.

 Why Kotlin?